Skip to additional navigation Skip to content

 Policy 1: Climate Change

-Development of all scales must demonstrate through a statement, submitted with the planning application, how the proposal meets the following objectives:
+The Parish Council encourages applicants to demonstrate through a statement submitted with the planning application how proposals meet the following objectives:

-• The proposal, where relevant, is located nearby existing services and facilities to reduce the need to travel
+• located nearby existing services and facilities to reduce the need to travel

-• The proposal, where relevant, has been designed to encourage working from home to reduce the need to travel
+• designed to encourage working from home to reduce the need to travel

-• The proposal has been designed to encourage the use of sustainable modes of transport including walking, cycling and public transport
+• designed to encourage the use of sustainable modes of transport including walking, cycling and public transport

-• The proposal has been designed to be accessible for everyone particularly those with reduced mobility including consideration of all ages including the very young, elderly and those with wheelchairs and prams
+• designed to be accessible for everyone particularly those with reduced mobility including consideration of all ages including the very young, elderly and those with wheelchairs and prams

-• The proposal has been designed to use all resources more efficiently during construction
+• designed to use all resources more efficiently during construction

-• The proposed building materials are sustainable, recyclable and locally sourced where possible
+• proposed building materials are sustainable, recyclable and locally sourced where possible

-• The proposed development has been designed to reduce carbon emissions and the use of water and energy for the lifetime of the development adopting green energy measures, where possible
+• designed to reduce carbon emissions and the use of water and energy for the lifetime of the development adopting green energy measures, where possible

-• The proposal encourages the use of electric vehicles through the provision of electric vehicle charging points
+• encourages the use of electric vehicles through the provision of electric vehicle charging points

-• The proposal avoids demolition of existing structures but, if demolition is demonstrably necessary, reuses materials that exist on site where practicable
+• avoids demolition of existing structures but, if demolition is demonstrably necessary, reuses materials that exist on site where practicable

-• The proposed development takes a proactive approach to encourage biodiversity and wildlife
+• takes a proactive approach to encourage biodiversity and wildlife

 Explanation

-Tollerton as a community is committed to reducing the carbon footprint of the parish and working towards carbon neutrality.
-The above measures should be considered by all those proposing development in the parish whether it is a residential extension or several new dwellings and services.
+2.1.1 Tollerton as a community is committed to reducing the carbon footprint of the parish and working towards carbon neutrality.
+The Parish Council wants climate adaptation to be considered carefully by all those proposing development in the parish whether it is a residential extension or new dwellings or services.

 2. Rural economy